abbasumair-au/BPM-Crises-Management-Project/README.md

 # BPM-Crises-Management-Project
-This is the Project we did for the Business Process Modelling Class.
+This is the Project we created for the Business Process Modelling Class.